-Four I/O memory address locations are allocated for each port, one each for the Data Register - PORTx, Data Direction Register - DDRx, Pull-up Enable Register - PUEx, and the Port Input Pins - PINx.
+Three I/O memory address locations are allocated for each port, one each for the Data Register - PORTx, Data Direction Register - DDRx, and the Port Input Pins - PINx.
 The Port Input Pins I/O location is read only, while the Data Register and the Data Direction Register are read/write.
 However, writing '1' to a bit in the PINx Register will result in a toggle in the corresponding bit in the Data Register.
 In addition, the Pull-up Disable - PUD bit in MCUCR disables the pull-up function for all pins in all ports when set.